offsoc/onionplan/docs/scenarios/discovery.md

 1. User asks the HTTP client to access some address (don't have to be a DNS-based name).
 2. Request is passed to the Tor daemon.
 3. The Tor daemon uses the Tor DNS API to query for the address based on the available plugins.
-4. For DNS-based addreses, story goes like on Phases 1 and 2.
+4. For DNS-based adresses, story goes like on Phases 1 and 2.
 5. For "pure" Onion Names, the appropriate plugin is called.
 HTTPS certificate validation support for this case is not covered in the current proposal.